sahasraa/Task1/README.md

 ## Optimization Strategy

-A **Weighted Sum Method** was used to reduce the multi-objective problem to a single scalar objective:
+A **Weighted Sum Method** was used to reduce the multi-objective problem to a single scalar objective: Objective = -0.4 * mpg - 0.4 * horsepower + 0.2 * weight